 The Avon Ahead is a steel frame hybrid bicycle with a rigid fork and mechanical disc brakes.
 It is available in one frame size only and uses 700c wheels with 35 mm tyres.
 Drivetrain duties are taken care of by a Shimano Tourney system.

 You can read more about this bike on the Avon website.

 Omo Hampi 700

 A single speed hybrid bicycle by Indian brand, Omo.

 The Hampi 700 has a steel frame and fork and it also comes equipped with mechanical discs.

 This bike is available in one frame size only and has 700c wheels with 35 mm tyres.
 It is a simple bike which should function without any troubles.

-The bike is sold at Rs 15934/-, which is more than what is offered by the competition.
+The bike is sold at Rs 18324/-, which is significantly more than what is offered by the competition.
 You can read more about the Hampi 700 on the Omo Bikes Website.

 The Spirit is a rigid steel hybrid bicycle with 21 gears and an adjustable stem from Firefox.